 The Skylark in Bushy Park

 This species loves to breed in areas of acid grassland, a habitat that the park has some reasonably rich areas of.
-There are 2 main areas where Skylarks breed or attempt to; one to the south of Upper Lodge Road is good quality acid grassland and could be very productive.
+There are two main areas where Skylarks breed or attempt to.
+One is to the south of Upper Lodge Road which is good quality acid grassland and could be very productive.
 The other runs adjacent to the Royal Paddocks and has been gradually been covered by Bracken.
 In the summer of 2013 large sections of this were sprayed with the hope of restoring the area back to acid grassland.
 This has been successful so far.

 The Skylarks have been slowly squeezed into an area in the SE corner near to Church Grove Passage, meaning they are more vulnerable to disturbance from dogs.
 This area has signage erected for period late March through to August.
 This asks people to put their dogs on a lead and to keep to the tracks.

 Small birds eggs can chill very quickly so flushing an incubating bird can have disastrous consequences.
 The population has remained fairly stable with up to 14 pairs present although it is hard to prove how productive they are.
 Hopefully these grassland improvements and interpretation outlining the problems these birds are going through will allow their numbers to increase.

 This is normally the quietest month of the year with all species busy either feeding young or teaching them how to survive in what for them can be a hostile environment.